superbigco/craft-qbankconnector/README.md

 After you have setup the fields to import via the plugin settings, you may add the custom field to your Assets Volume.
 Make sure to toggle the `Use this field’s values as search keywords?` option in the field settings.

+_Note: Already existing assets downloaded from QBank will not have the imported metadata.
+If you change which fields to import, already existing assets will not import the new fields._

 Brought to you by [Superbig](https://superbig.co)